-Up ahead I saw what looked like the front of a broken shopping cart coming across the front the cars at the beginning of the line.
-I watched closely and then realized it was a broken walker with a very old man pushing it across the highway.
-He walked so very slowly and I am not sure how he got into the road at all since traffic is usually pretty constant.
+As I made my way to church, suddenly the tail lights on the cars ahead of me turned red as cars in both lanes came to a sudden stop.
+I didn’t see anything ahead.
+In a few moments, I saw what looked like the front of a broken shopping cart coming across the line of cars.
+I watched closely and soon realized it was a broken walker with a very old man pushing it across the highway.
+He walked so slowly that I was not sure how he got into the road at all since traffic is usually constant.
 He had only one good arm; the other seemed to be at an angle as if he had an injury or perhaps the remnants of a stroke.
 He walked with a bit of a limp, as well.
-The walker had front wheels, but there where no wheels on the back of this particular type of walker.
-It was obviously not made for long walks and definitely not for pushing across a busy highway.
+The walker had front wheels, but there were no wheels on the back.
 He made it past the cars and reached the safety of the grass median.
-However, the grassy area made it harder for him to push and maneuver.
+However, the grassy area seemed to make it harder for him to push and maneuver.

-My heart ached as a watched his broken body push the feeble walker.
+I worked in the field of human services, and I heard stories of broken lives every day.My heart ached as a watched his broken body push the feeble walker.
 There was no expression in his eyes or face.
 It appeared that his spirit was broken as badly as his body.
-The cars started to move and I had a battle raging in my head.
+As the cars began to move, I had a battle raging in my head.
 I wanted more than anything to pull my car into the grass and see if I could help him.
 The logical side of my brain wondered how in the world I could help.
 What if he was violent?
 What if he was mentally ill and didn’t understand my gesture or offer of help?
-What if he was sick and I was exposed by approaching him.
+What if he was ill and I was exposed?
 Would I offer him a ride?
 What would I say?